 Net neutrality is the major buzz word in India following the Telecom Regulatory Authority of India (TRAI), which sets internet rules in the country, planning to do away with the concept.
 Major telecom companies are in favor of the government curbing every citizen’s right to online freedom and charge for using services such as Viber, Whatsapp, and Skype, to name a few.
-The objective of these companies is to control these websites and apps and make more money.

 Most people will agree that net neutrality is essential.
 It doesn’t take rocket science to decipher that big wigs like Google and Facebook would not have existed if the internet wasn’t neutral back in the 1990s.
 Ironically, it is these very companies, and many others, who are now collaborating with telecom operators to break the very fabric of the internet.

 An expert panel is reportedly looking into the matter claims the government, with a report expected in May.
 For the most part, people are fighting to do away with the devious mindset of many who are looking to profit from what is undoubtedly a violation of the concept of net neutrality the world over.
 Bharti Airtel seem to be on the other side of the public with the launch of its ‘Airtel Zero’, an open marketing platform where some apps are available free while charges are borne by the app makers.
 This could lead to monopolization by a few big wigs that will eventually succeed in defeating smaller companies.
 Joining Bharti Airtel’s moves are Reliance Communications and Uninor, who have jumped on the bandwagon to offer free usage to consumers in association with Whatsapp and Facebook, to name a few.